anthonyjclark/cs181r/_interactives/README.md

 ESLint version 9 is the latest version (as of this writing).
 However, eslint@^8 is the latest version compatible with @stylistic/eslint.
 We will move to eslint@latest later (using `npm init @eslint/config@latest`).

+TODO: looks like we can use the beta version of @stylistic/eslint: https://github.com/eslint-stylistic/eslint-stylistic/pull/452.

 Might also take a look at [unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn).